 History is not a body of facts to be transferred from the erudition of a professor to the memory of a student.
 It is a way of understanding the whole of the human condition as it has unfolded in time.
 Like the other social sciences, it has established methods of investigation and proof, but it differs from them in that it encompasses, potentially, every area of human culture from the beginning of recorded time.
 Like the other humanities, it uses ordinary language and established modes of telling its stories, but it is constrained by evidence left us from the past.
 Education in history aims to produce students who can identify and analyze historical problems, interpret difficult bodies of evidence, and write clearly, even eloquently.

 Finally, and most important, the department asks everyone try their hand at real historical research and writing.
-This may take the form of a senior thesis (required to graduate with honors; typically at least 80 pages long, requiring a two-semester research tutorial), a senior essay (roughly half the length, in a one-semester research tutorial), or a research paper submitted as part of the work of the course.
+This may take the form of a senior thesis (required to graduate with honors; typically at least 80 pages long, requiring a two-semester research tutorial), a senior essay (roughly half the length, in a one-semester research tutorial), or a research paper submitted as part of the work in an advanced seminar.

 There is no single path to historical knowledge, nor any prerequisite for admission to the history major.
 Related and supplementary courses in other disciplines will enlarge and enrich the student's historical understanding.
 During the first two years of college, students should consider the preparation needed for advanced work, not only the first courses in history and related subjects, but also foreign languages (discussed below), training in theoretical approaches to social and political issues, and perhaps such technical skills of social science as statistics or economic analysis.
 First- and second-year students are encouraged to discuss their programs with any of the department's major advisors.
 Students interested in a particular period or area will find historically oriented courses offered in other departments and programs.

-Prospective majors may obtain an application form on line from the History Department website at http://www.wesleyan.edu/history/HistoryMajorApplicationForm.pdf.
-Any history faculty member may serve as an advisor, by agreement with the student, or a new major may choose the advisor designated for his or her field of concentration.
-The advising experts for 2013–2014 are Paul Erickson, Intellectual; Magda Teter, Religion and History; Vijay Pinch, Worlds, Empires, and Encounters; Erik Grimmer-Solem, Europe; Ronald Schatz, United States; Jennifer Tucker (fall) Laurie Nussdorfer (Spring), Gender and History.
-For admission to the history major, a student must satisfy a departmental advisor of her or his ability to maintain at least a B- average in the major program.
+Prospective majors may obtain an application form on line from the History Department web site at http://www.wesleyan.edu/history/HistoryMajorApplicationForm.pdf.
+Any history faculty member may serve as an advisor, by agreement with the student.
+For students who entered the major before January 1, 2013, the concentration advisors for 2013-2014 are Paul Erickson, Intellectual; Erik Grimmer-Solem, Europe; Laurie Nussdorfer (Spring 2014), Gender and History; William Pinch, Worlds, Empires, and Encounters; Ronald Schatz, United States; Magda Teter, Religion and History; and Jennifer Tucker (Fall 2013), Gender and History.
+For admission to the history major, a student must satisfy a departmental advisor of her or his ability to maintain at least a B average in the major program.